RACV Logo

 Drive to your camp in Chitimba, which lies along the coast of Lake Malawi and has lovely beaches, friendly locals and a laidback atmosphere.
 When you arrive, perhaps take a stroll and acquaint yourself with this different part of the lake.
 Enjoy the scenery of banana palms, papaya trees and the Livingstonia and Nyika mountains looming nearby.

-Today is a long travel day into Tanzania and its southern highlands.
-Sit back, relax and watch as the countryside passes by.
-When you arrive, you'll set up camp on the grounds of a farmhouse situated on the outskirts of this pleasant settlement.
-The area is filled with natural bush, which makes it a bird watcher’s paradise.
+Today you'll head towards Iringa and set up camp on the grounds of a farmhouse situated on the outskirts of this pleasant settlement.
+The area is filled with natural bush, which makes it a bird watchers paradise.
 If it's a clear night, make the most of this rural setting by stargazing before you retire for the night.

 Sit back, relax and enjoy the scenic drive to Kipepo Beach, located on the white sandy beaches on the south coast of Dar es Salaam.
 Once you arrive, set up camp and take some time to unwind – maybe enjoy a stroll along the shore.
 Your camp for the night is set on the grounds of a hotel right next to the beach, offering the perfect opportunity to unwind and take a refreshing dip in the Indian Ocean.